statechannels/website/server/docs/getting-started.md

 }
 ```

-We can also describe the initialState:
+We can also describe the initialState, which consists of the two addresses and the Stage set to PRE_GAME:

 ```typescript
 const initialState = {